 Thiazolidinediones (TZDs) are insulin-sensitizing drugs and ligands for the nuclear receptor transcription factor PPARγ.
-PPARγ is expressed at high levels in adipose tissue, where it functions as a master regulator of adipocyte differentiation, and at much lower levels in other tissues (147), and it is also a key regulator of glucose homeostasis (148).
+PPARγ is expressed at high levels in adipose tissue, where it functions as a master regulator of adipocyte differentiation, and at much lower levels in other tissues (147).
+It is also a key regulator of glucose homeostasis (148).

 Sixty overweight T2DM patients without lipid-lowering therapy were randomized to metformin, pioglitazone, or gliclazide.
-LDL subfraction '3' mass and the LDL '3'-to-LDL ratio decreased with pioglitazone and metformin, with no change with gliclazide (149).
+LDL subfraction '3' mass and the LDL '3'-to-LDL ratio decreased with pioglitazone and metformin, and no change was observed with gliclazide (149).
 These LDL '3' reductions were associated with reciprocal LDL '1' increases.
 Changes were independent of body weight, glycemic control, and TG (149).
 Pioglitazone combination treatment produced significant increases from baseline for mean and peak LDL particle size.
 Pioglitazone plus metformin reduced apoB100 levels (150).

-However, drugs from the same class had different effects on lipoprotein concentrations and sizes (151).
+However, drugs from the same class had varying effects on lipoprotein concentrations and sizes (151).
 These differences are mainly driven by the partial activation of PPARα obtained with pioglitazone but not with rosiglitazone (152).
-In patients with T2DM and dyslipidemia, pioglitazone reduced the total concentration of LDL particles, whereas treatment with rosiglitazone increased.
-Both treatments increased LDL particle size, but treatment with pioglitazone had a more significant effect (151).
+In patients with T2DM and dyslipidemia, pioglitazone reduced the total concentration of LDL particles, whereas treatment with rosiglitazone increased it.
+Both treatments increased LDL particle size, but treatment with pioglitazone had a greater effect (151).

-Glucagon-Like Peptide-1 (GLP-1) Receptor Agonists, Liraglutide
+Glucagon-like peptide-1 (GLP-1) receptor agonists, liraglutide

-Glucagon-like peptide-1 (GLP-1) is an incretin hormone, inactivated by dipeptidyl peptidase-4 (DPP-4), capable of stimulating insulin secretion after an oral glucose administration (153).
+Glucagon-like peptide-1 (GLP-1) is an incretin hormone, inactivated by dipeptidyl peptidase-4 (DPP-4), capable of stimulating insulin secretion after oral glucose administration (153).
 In parallel, the use of GLP-1 agonists in diabetic individuals favors inhibition of glucagon production and decreases apoptosis of pancreatic β cells while promoting their proliferation (153).

-In individuals with T2DM, after six months of treatment with liraglutide, a decrease in the fasting plasma concentration of apoB100 and TG was observed (154).
-The kinetic study with stable isotopes showed an increase in the catabolism of TG-rich lipoproteins, including LDL (154).
+In individuals with T2DM, a decrease in the fasting plasma concentration of apoB100 and TG was observed after six months of treatment with liraglutide (154).
+A kinetic study with stable isotopes showed an increase in the catabolism of TG-rich lipoproteins, including LDL (154).
 In mice, this therapy increased lipoprotein lipase (LPL) gene expression, reduced PCSK9 gene expression, and increased LDLR protein expression in the liver (154).
-However, in clinical studies, the change in the plasma lipid profile is mild or absent (155).
+However, in clinical studies, the change in the plasma lipid profile was mild or absent (155).

 The intriguing inverse relationship between LDL-C and T2DM